 LAMMPS can produce on-the-fly JPG or PNG snapshot images via its dump image command.
 However for high-quality, interactive visualization, you need tools like those discussed on this page.

 These are high-quality visualization packages we have used and recommend.
-LAMMPS can either write output files directly in an input format recognized by these programs (see the dump command), or contains auxiliary tools to convert to the needed format:
+LAMMPS can either write output files directly in an input format recognized by these programs (see the dump command), or auxiliary tools may be included in the distribution to convert to the needed format:

 Our group has also written and released a toolkit called Pizza.py which provides tools for doing LAMMPS pre- and post-processing, and which includes a simple OpenGL-based visualization tool called gl.
 Pizza.py is written in Python, is available for download from this page.
 It includes Python wrappers that drive the Raster3d and RasMol packages listed above.
 It also includes tools that convert LAMMPS output into input files readable by VMD and AtomEye.

 These are visualization tools we know less about, but which have features that may be attractive to LAMMPS users.
 Some details are given below: